python/mypy/docs/source/kinds_of_types.rst

 Note that we set the ``YieldType`` of the generator to be ``Any`` in the following example.
-This is because the exact yield type is an implementation detail of the coroutine runner (e.g. the ``asyncio`` event loop) and your couroutine shouldn't have to know or care about what precisely that type is.
+This is because the exact yield type is an implementation detail of the coroutine runner (e.g. the ``asyncio`` event loop) and your coroutine shouldn't have to know or care about what precisely that type is.

 .. code-block:: python